Montenegro men's national handball team

 The Montenegro national handball team represents Montenegro in international handball competitions.
 The national team was formed in 2006 shortly after Montenegro became independent.

 Montenegro played their first official match on 3 January 2007 in Vantaa and beat Finland (28:26).
-Since then, Montenegro have qualified for eight big competitions – twice for the World Cup (2013 and 2023) and for the European Championship in 2008, 2014, 2016, 2018, 2020 and 2022.
+Since then, Montenegro have qualified for nine big competitions – twice for the World Cup (2013 and 2023) and for the European Championship in 2008, 2014, 2016, 2018, 2020, 2022, 2024 and 2026.

 History and records

-The national side first appeared in the Euro 2008 Qualifiers, which started in January 2007.
+The national side first appeared in the Euro 2008 qualifiers, which started in January 2007.
 After the great success in the qualifying matches, Montenegro participated at the European Championship 2008, where they finished in the second group phase.

 A year later, Montenegro failed to qualify for the World Championship 2009 and after that, there was a crisis in the results of national team.

 From 2012, results improved.
 After a surprise win against Sweden in the qualifiers, Montenegro qualified for the World Championship 2013.

 In June 2013, Montenegro eliminated Germany in the final round of qualifiers for the European Championship 2014.
 At the Championship, Montenegro was eliminated in the first phase.

 Two years later, the Montenegrin team appeared at the European Championship 2016, but was eliminated after the first phase of the competition, without any win in three matches.
 Same result, Montenegro made on European Championship 2018.
 Finally, on European Championship 2020, Montenegro made historical victory against Serbia (22-21), but failed to qualify to the second round of tournament.